Last updated on January 30, 2020

 This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes the Companies slavery and human trafficking statement for the current financial year.

-This statement for Financial Year ending 31 December 2018 was approved by the Board of Property Information Exchange Limited on 30th September 2019.
+This statement for Financial Year ending 31 December 2019 was approved by the Executive Management Team of Property Information Exchange Limited on 29th January 2020.